-Time of downstream migration - Factors influencing the downstream migration of salmon and steelhead - Migration path of downstream migrants - Migration rate of downstream migrants - Diel fluctuation in downstream migration - Mortality of downstream migrants -Residualism - Estuary rearing areas.
+Time of downstream migration .
+Factors influencing and the downstream migration of salmon and steelhead .
+Migration path of downstream migrants .
+Migration rate of downstream migrants .
+Diel fluctuation in downstream migration .
+Mortality of downstream migrants .
+Residualism .
+Estuary rearing areas.

-Passage of Fish Through Turbines, Spillways and Conduits 25
+Passage of Fish Through Turbines, Spillways and Conduit

-Descent of fish from one level in a river to another - Summaries of success of passage through turbines and spillways have been published in two previous compendia (references nos.
-1 and 2) - Pressures up to 2,000 feet of head have been experimented with - Shock waves that produce negative pressures should be avoided - Cavitation to be minimized or eliminated - Large clearances should be provided in vanes of runners of turbines and pumps, and between runners and wicket gates -Temperature of water important - Francis and Kaplan runners should be considered separately.
+Descent of fish from one level in a river to another .
+Summaries of success of passage through turbines and spillways have been published in two previous compendia (references nos.
+1 and 2) .
+Pressures up to 2,000 feet of head have been experimented with .
+Shock waves that produced negative pressures should be avoided .
+Cavitation to be minimized or eliminated .
+Large clearances should be provided in vanes of runners of turbines and pumps, between runners and wicket gates .
+Temperature of water important .
+Francis and Kaplan runners should be considered separately